IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-scream.md

 * RFC8888 Feedback issues: RTCP feedback packets can be lost, this means that the loss detection in SCReAM may trigger even though packets arrive safely on the receiver side. {{SCReAM-CPP-implementation} solves this by using overlapping RTCP feedback, i.e RTCP feedback is transmitted no more seldom than every 16th packet, and where each RTCP feedback spans the last 64 received packets.
 This however creates unnecessary overhead. {{RFC3550}} RR (Receiver Reports) can possibly be another solution to achieve better robustness with less overhead.

-# Suggested Experiments
+# Suggested Experiments {#experiments}

 SCReAM has been evaluated in a number of different way in simulators and in live 4G and 5G networks.
 T.B.D

-# IANA Considerations
+# IANA Considerations {#iana}

 This document does not require any IANA actions.

-# Security Considerations
+# Security Considerations {#security-considerations}

 The feedback can be vulnerable to attacks similar to those that can affect TCP.
 It is therefore RECOMMENDED that the RTCP feedback is at least integrity protected.
 Furthermore, as SCReAM is self-clocked, a malicious middlebox can drop RTCP feedback packets and thus cause the self-clocking in SCReAM to stall.
 However, this attack is mitigated by the minimum send rate maintained by SCReAM when no feedback is received.

 --- back

-# Acknowledgments
+# Acknowledgments {#acknowledgements}

-We would like to thank the following people for their comments, questions, and support during the work that led to this memo:
+We would like to thank the following people for their comments, questions, and support during the work that led to this memo: Mirja Kuehlewind